 Furthermore, transgender people face a lot of backlash and discrimination from those who disagree with their “choices.”
 Instead of respecting their preferred pronouns, many people feel the need to harass and violate openly transgender people.
 There have been many reports and cases coming out to the public about how transgender individuals are being killed or violently attacked on the streets.

-According to transequality.org, the amount of transgender people murdered in 2020 has surpassed the previous year in just seven months.
-Moreover, many have been discriminated by being denied service at restaurants or being publicly refused by stores.
+According to transequality.org, the number of transgender people murdered in 2020 has surpassed the previous year in just seven months.
+Moreover, many have been discriminated against by being denied service at restaurants or being publicly refused by stores.
 These actions are extremely problematic to those fighting for equality.
 Providing a lesson that includes a description of pronouns and what it means to be transgender can help the transgender community in many ways.
-Giving people an understanding can make them more open minded and start supporting transgender individuals as human beings.
+Giving people an understanding can make them more open-minded and start supporting transgender individuals as human beings.

 As schools are opening up, the United Kingdom is offering a new curriculum that will teach students about LGBTQ+ sexual education.
 In this, teachers are learning about sexual health regarding those who are queer and ways to teach their students how to be supportive colleagues and friends.
 They also plan to dispense information on contraception, consent and online safety.
 Those can contribute to the protection of many since those are major attributes to multiple problems such as teenage pregnancies and rape.
 Besides being a major power move, it represents a global shift towards acceptance and equality.
 These classes will help normalize the different sexual orientations and identities.
 To those struggling, these classes will supply a sense of validation, proving that they are not lesser than others.